deepset-ai/haystack/proposals/text/4370-documentstores-and-retrievers.md

     def count_items(self, **kwargs) -> int:
         ...

-    def get_items(self, filters: Dict[str, Any], **kwargs) -> List[Dict[str, Any]]:
+    def get_items(self, filters: Dict[str, Any], **kwargs) -> List[Document]:
         ...

-    def write_items(self, items: List[Dict[str, Any]], **kwargs) -> None:
+    def write_items(self, documents: List[Document], **kwargs) -> None:
         ...

     def delete_items(self, ids: List[str], **kwargs) -> None:
         ...
 ```

-The contract is extremely narrow to encourage the use of specialized nodes. `DocumentStore`s' primary focus should be storing documents: the fact that most vector stores also support retrieval should be outside of this abstraction and made available through methods that do not belong to the contract.
+The contract is quite narrow to encourage the use of specialized nodes. `DocumentStore`s' primary focus should be storing documents: the fact that most vector stores also support retrieval should be outside of this abstraction and made available through methods that do not belong to the contract.

 This allows `Retriever`s to carry out their tasks while avoiding clutter on `DocumentStore`s that do not support some features.

+Note also how the concept of `index` is not present anymore, as it it mostly ES-specific.

 For example, a `MemoryDocumentStore` could offer the following API: